Skip to content

 Peephole Optimizations

 No optimizations by itself, it has a single input.
-Other operations like Sum_Op can optimize when combined with Not_Op.
+Other operations like Sum can optimize when combined with Not.

 And is a typical AND gate with multiple inputs.
-All the inputs connect to pin 'A' because input order does not matter.
+All the inputs connect to the single sink a because input order does not matter.
 The result is always a signed number.
+Or and Xor follow the same n-ary single-sink structure.

 Forward Propagation